-It has been almost 10 days since Irrfan Khan left this world.
-I say 'this world' because I'd like to believe there is another where he is thriving, performing, cracking jokes and looking for good roles.
+It has been many months since Irrfan Khan left this world.
+I say ‘this world’ because I’d like to believe there is another where he is thriving, performing, cracking jokes and looking for good roles.

 I doubt Irrfan has even thought about resting.
 He wasn’t one of those.

 Carrying that hope in my heart, I revisited one of my favourite Irrfan movies today: Piku.